University of Applied Sciences Augsburg, Germany

 “Determinants of environmental innovation—New evidence from German panel data sources.”
 Research Policy 37 (2008): 163–173.

-Do regulation-induced environmental innovations affect employment?Jens Horbach, June 2016New environmental technologies (environmental/eco-innovations) are often regarded as potential job creators—in addition to their positive effects on the environment.
+Do regulation-induced environmental innovations affect employment?Jens Horbach, November 2020New environmental technologies (environmental/eco-innovations) are often regarded as potential job creators—in addition to their positive effects on the environment.
 Environmental regulation may induce innovations that are accompanied by positive growth and employment effects.
 Recent empirical analyses show that the introduction of cleaner process innovations, rather than product-based ones, may also lead to higher employment.
-The rationale is that cleaner technologies lead to cost savings, which help to improve the competitiveness of firms, thereby inducing positive effects on demand.MoreLess
+The rationale is that cleaner technologies lead to cost savings, which helps to improve firms’ competitiveness, thereby inducing positive effects on their market shares.MoreLess